Battery Ignition System: Definition, Parts, Working Principle, Applications, Advantages, and Disadvantages (Notes with PDF)

 Advantages of Battery Ignition System

-These are the following advantages of Battery Ignition System:
+Following are the advantages of Battery Ignition System:

-• It can also provide a high concentration of spark even at low engine speed or at the start of Engine.
+• High concentration of spark even at low engine speed

 Disadvantages of Battery Ignition System